szhorvat/IGraphM/Development.md

 ##### igraph

 Clone [this fork of the igraph](https://github.com/szhorvat/igraph) and check out the `IGraphM` branch.
-This fork is identical to the main igraph repository, except for a few small occasional patches that IGraph/M may depend on.
+This fork is identical to the main igraph repository, except for a few small temporary patches that the latest version of IGraph/M may depend on.
 Compile as follows:

     export CPPFLAGS=-I$HOME/local LDFLAGS=-L$HOME/local
     ./bootstrap.sh
-    ./configure --prefix=$HOME/local --with-pic
+    ./configure --prefix=$HOME/local --with-pic  --disable-graphml
     make
     make check